ReLope: KL-Regularized LoRA Probes for Multimodal LLM Routing: Experiment

 \subsection{Comparison with Baselines}

 \textbf{AUC performance comparison.} Table~\ref{tab:auc_baselines} reports routing performance on five datasets and three backbone MLLMs: Qwen2.5-VL-7B-Instruct \citep{bai2025qwen2}, Gemma3-12B \citep{team2025gemma}, and Phi-4-Multimodal-Instruct \citep{abouelenin2025phi}.
-The Attention Probe and ReLope consistently achieve the best results across all datasets and backbone models.
-On Qwen2.5-VL-7B-Instruct, ReLope achieves an average AUC of $88.97$, improving over Attention Probe by $4.13$.
-Similar improvements appear on Gemma3-12B and Phi-4-Multimodal-Instruct, where the average AUC achieves $84.88$ and $85.93$, respectively.
-These results indicate that hidden state reconstruction improves the routing performance.
+ReLope achieves the highest AUC on every dataset and backbone.
+On Qwen2.5-VL-7B-Instruct, ReLope attains an average AUC of $88.21$, exceeding Probe and Attention Probe by $5.15$ and $3.77$ percentage points, respectively.
+On Gemma3-12B and Phi-4-Multimodal-Instruct, ReLope improves over Probe by $9.48$ and $9.32$ percentage points, respectively.
+These results indicate that routing-aware hidden state improves routing performance beyond compute allocation alone.

-\textbf{Routing performance in the hybrid MLLM system.} Following \cite{chuang2025confident}, we evaluate the trade-off between accuracy and cost in a hybrid MLLM system composed of Qwen2.5-VL-7B-Instruct and a stronger large model.
+\textbf{Routing performance in the hybrid MLLM system.} Following \cite{chuang2025confident}, we evaluate the accuracy--routing-rate trade-off in a hybrid MLLM system composed of Qwen2.5-VL-7B-Instruct and a stronger large model.
 We use GPT-4.1 for most datasets and GPT-5.1 \cite{chatgpt2026} for MathVision.
 Given a routing ratio of $h\%$, each method ranks queries by its routing score and sends the top-$h\%$ hardest queries to the large model, while the remaining queries are answered by the small model.
+When escalation uses a paid API and local inference cost is fixed, this ratio is a proxy for deployment cost; it is not a direct monetary measurement.

 Figure~\ref{fig:routing_ratio} reports overall system accuracy as the routing ratio varies.
 When the ratio is 0, all queries are handled by the small model; when it is 100, all queries are routed to the large model.
 ReLope consistently traces the strongest tradeoff across all datasets.
 Its advantage is most evident at low routing ratios, where it gains higher accuracy under the same budget.
 This shows that ReLope is better at identifying queries that truly require escalation, leading to more efficient hybrid MLLM routing.